tldr-pages/tldr/pages/common/stern.md

 `stern . --container-state {{waiting}}`

-- Tail all pods that matches regular expression:
+- Tail all pods that matches a given regular expression:

 `stern {{pod_query}}`